About sexual development and behaviour in autistic children and teenagers

 - It’s never OK to touch a younger child’s genitals, even if they say you can.

-Depending on your child’s developmental level, visual supports might help your child understand the rules.
+Depending on your child’s developmental level, visual supports and social stories might help your child understand rules about bodies, boundaries and consent.

 Sensory issues